Siamak Nemati: Early years

 Nemati had started his career with Saipa, and eventually joined their first team.
 He was part of the Steel Azin squad in 2011–12 Iran Football's 2nd Division and scored 4 times.
 He joined Moghavemat Tehran U21 in 2012 and spent two seasons with them.
 He helped Moghavemat to win the 2013–14 Tehran Asia Vision U21 Premier League.

 Paykan

 Nemati joined Paykan in summer 2014.
 He made his debut for Paykan on 14 August 2014 against Naft MIS as a starter.

 Persepolis

 On 7 June 2017, Nemati joined Persian Gulf Pro League champions Persepolis on a two-year contract.
 He won the 2017–18 league in his first season at Persepolis.
 He was sent off in a 2–0 lost against Kashima in 2018 ACL First-leg and missed the second-leg match in Tehran.
 In his second year, Nemati showed his versatility by playing in different positions and scored 6 goals for the team.

+On 1 July 2023, He left the team after 6 years.